waifu-motivator/waifu-motivator-plugin/README.md

 ## Installation
 To install the plugin, go to `Settings | Plugins | Marketplace Tab | Search for 'Waifu Motivator'`.
-You can install it from [the plugin marketplace.](https://plugins.jetbrains.com/plugin/13381-waifu-motivator).
+You can install it from [the plugin marketplace.](https://plugins.jetbrains.com/plugin/13381-waifu-motivator)

 ![Waifu Motivation On-demand](screenshots/plugin_installation.png)

 ## Waifu of the Day
 Why would you want the _Tip of the Day_, when instead you can have a _Waifu of the Day_?
-This feature replaces the out of the box Tip of the Day feature of IntelliJ with a top-tier *Waifu*!
+This feature replaces the out-of-the-box Tip of the Day feature of IntelliJ with a top-tier *Waifu*!

 <p align="center">
   <img src="screenshots/waifu_of_the_day.png" alt="Waifu of the Day">